-Deb Rudibaugh Now: Is Jake Millison's Mom in Jail Today?
-Is Deb Rudibaugh Dead?
+Deborah Rudibaugh aka Deborah Millison: How Did the Killer Die?

 After that, Deborah confessed that she was the one who killed her son.
 She said that she had been exhausted that entire May week, because of her night shift at the nursing home as well as her recent gall bladder removal surgery, so when Jake didn’t complete an errand that she had specifically asked him to do, she decided that enough was enough.
 She waited until he fell asleep that night and shot him in the head.
 Then, she rolled his body in a plastic sheet and used tow straps to maneuver it onto an ATV and into the pit.
 Deb insisted that her daughter and son-in-law had nothing to do with it.
 But, standing at 5 feet tall and being remarkably frail because of her health, it would have been almost impossible for her to do it on her own.

 The investigators and Jake’s friends believed that Deborah, suffering from Stage 4 breast cancer that had spread all through her body, was just covering for her daughter, and maybe even Dave.
 After all, Steph was the only one who had everything to gain with Jake disappearing forever.
 Plus, the fact that neither Deborah’s stitches nor her health deteriorated in the days following the slaying was also an indicator.
 Despite that, Deborah maintained that she shot her son because she was worried that he might kill her first.
-In the end, when Jake Millison’s murder case finally went to court, Deborah Rue Rudinbaugh, in May of 2019, pleading guilty to the charge of second-degree murder.
+In the end, when Jake Millison’s murder case finally went to court, Deborah Rue Rudinbaugh, in May of 2019, pleaded guilty to the charge of second-degree murder.
 She was sentenced to 40 years in prison.
-In November of the same year, at the age of 69, she passed away in her jail cell.
+In November of the same year, at the age of 69, she passed away in her jail cell, but the cause of it remains private to this day.

 Read More: Where Are Steph and Dave Now?